Weeding out problems with your garden

 Gardening and your deposit

 Neglecting your garden can make your property look unkempt – but it can put a dent in your bank balance too.
-If it isn’t looked after properly, it will come out of your bond.
+If it isn’t looked after properly, the costs to put your rental garden back to it's original condition at the end of your tenancy is likely to come out of your deposit.

 Homes with pets